Pisces-Project/Pisces-Geometry/docs/source/reference/coordinates/dev.rst

     Once a user instantiates the class, the ``__class_metric_tensor__`` has its parameters substituted for the true values of the parameters to create the ``__metric_tensor_expression__`` attribute.
-This is then converted to a numerical function which is accessible by :py:attr:`~pisces_geometry.coordinates.base.CoordinateSystemBase.metric_tensor`.
+This is then converted to a numerical function which is accessible by :py:attr:`~coordinates.core.CurvilinearCoordinateSystem.metric_tensor`.

 **Example**: